 We invite you to join us for our next 43INC with a guest who embodies excellence in the face of adversity.
-Oscar “Oz” Sanchez, is a veteran of the U.S. Marine Corps.
-In 2001, Oz's life changed forever when he was involved in a hit-and-run motorcycle accident, which resulted in a spinal cord injury (SCI) and the inevitable paralysis and neurological complications associated with SCI.
+Oscar “Oz” Sanchez is a veteran of the U.S. Marine Corps who’s life changed forever in 2001 when he was involved in a hit-and-run motorcycle accident.
+The accident resulted in a spinal cord injury (SCI) and the inevitable paralysis and associated neurological complications.

 Now, we have the opportunity to sit down with Oz and hear his inspirational story.
 We'll be at the Olympic Venue in Boise with food, drink, and a chance to connect with others involved with the M43 community.
 RSVP today!

 Time: 5:00 pm - 8:00 pm

 Location: The Olympic Venue (1009 W Main St, Boise, ID 83702)